spacetelescope/jwst/README.md

 The ``jwst`` package can be installed into a virtualenv or conda environment via ``pip``.
 We recommend creating a fresh environment with only python installed.
 Via conda:

-    conda create -n jwst_env python
-    conda activate jwst_env

-*Note: The conda create command above will obtain the latest available python version which may newer than the version against which the jwst package has been most extensivesly tested.
-An explicit version pin may be used here to obtain a particular python version. i.e*

     conda create -n jwst_env python=3.7.4
     conda activate jwst_env